qdrant/docs/qdrant/v1.0.x/configuration.md

     # in this case full-scan search should be preferred by query planner and additional indexing is not required.
     # Note: 1Kb = 1 vector of size 256
     full_scan_threshold_kb: 10000
+    # Number of parallel threads used for background index building.
+If 0 - auto selection.
+    max_indexing_threads: 0
+    # Store HNSW index on disk.
+If set to false, index will be stored in RAM.
+Default: false
+    on_disk: false
+    # Custom M param for hnsw graph built for payload index.
+If not set, default M will be used.
+    payload_m: null

 service: